-Rainmaker is a powerful, muscular slow-pace rock number that I suspect is obliquely referencing some of the obvious frustrations its singer is feeling with his country’s contemporary, depressing situation.
+Rainmaker is a powerful, muscular slow-pace rock number that I suspect is obliquely referencing some of the obvious frustrations its singer is feeling with his country’s contemporary, depressing situation (in mid-late 2020).

 Now, it is time for the righteous to get on that train, leaving behind the Born In the USA/Greatest Hits hangers-on, as we who have got our long-service tickets head skywards to E St. nirvana.
 Our faith has been rewarded for sticking it out through Waitin' On A Sunny Day, Outlaw Pete and Queen Of The Supermarket.